Consultation with an Injury Lawyer: What to Expect

 Broward County accident victims sometimes are hesitant to call a personal injury attorney because they simply do not know what to expect.
 Moreover, some people may feel intimidated by the notion of being asked questions they may not be able to answer.
-The following guide will help Florida accident victims prepare for their initial consultation with a Fort Lauderdale or Hollywood accident attorney.
+The following guide will help victims prepare for their initial consultation with an accident attorney in Fort Lauderdale.

 Recalling the details of the accident

 Most personal injury attorneys begin by asking very basic questions to help them understand the nature of the accident.
 The potential client will likely be asked, either by a lawyer or the attorney's paralegal, to recall the date of the accident and where the incident took place.
 Next the lawyer will want to know more detailed information regarding exactly how the accident took place, whether witnesses were present, and if anyone was injured.
 At this point, the client should communicate the nature of his or her injuries.
 The attorney will also ask the client to describe any present physical complaints he or she has to date that are the result of the incident.